fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [Gh61/lovelace-hue-like-light-card](https://github.com/Gh61/lovelace-hue-like-light-card) - This card provides a Hue-like way to control your lights in Home Assistant.
+- [aleksilassila/reiverr](https://github.com/aleksilassila/reiverr) - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
 - [denysdovhan/vacuum-card](https://github.com/denysdovhan/vacuum-card) - Vacuum cleaner card for Home Assistant Lovelace UI
 - [custom-cards/canvas-gauge-card](https://github.com/custom-cards/canvas-gauge-card) - The card makes it possible to use gauges from https://canvas-gauges.com/